cl3968/NYCEats/README.md

 {
   username: "foodie123",
   hash: // a password hash,
-  lists: // an array of references to Review documents
+  reviews: // an array of references to Review documents

 }
 ```